tnightengale/dbt-meta-testing/README.md

 The `+required_docs` config must be a `bool`.

 When applied to a model, this config will ensure 3 things:
-1. The _model_ has a non-empty descriptions:
+1. The _model_ has a non-empty description
 2. The _columns_ in the model are specified in the model `.yml`
 3. The _columns_ specified in the model `.yml` have non-empty descriptions